david-j-davis/Gitbook-Snippets/js-snippets.md

     });

 ####Return array/object of keys in JS
+**return an array of objects according to key, value, or key and value matching**
 ---

-    //return an array of objects according to key, value, or key and value matching function getObjects(obj, key, val) {
+    function getObjects(obj, key, val) {
         var objects = [];
         for (var i in obj) {